Lifestyles of early settlers of Dedham, Massachusetts: Land distribution

 The first settlers obtained title to the land from the Wampanoag people in the area for a small sum and began parceling out tracts of land.
 Thomas Bartlett was ordered to begin surveying the land at their very first meeting.
 By 1639, however, Bartlett had stopped performing the work, for which he was not paid, and a year later he sold his holdings in Dedham and left town.

 Each man received tiny houselots in the village with additional strips of arable land, meadow, and woods.
 Each strip was located in a common field and the community decided which crop to grow and how to care for and harvest it.
 The common field method brought men into regular contact with one another and prevented farms from being established far from the village center.

-The land was given sparingly, with no family given land than they could currently improve.
+The land was given sparingly, with no family given more land than they could currently improve.
 Married men received 12 acres, four of which were swamp, while single men received eight, with three acres being swampland.
 Lands were also awarded in return for service to the church and the community, a practice that had long been established by the General Court.

 Land was distributed according to several criteria.
 The first was the number of persons in the household.
 Servants were considered a part of a freeman's estate.
 Land was also given according to the "rank, quality, desert and usefulness, either in church of commonwealth" of the proprietor.
 Finally, it was thought that men who were engaged in a trade other than farming should have the materials needed to work and those who were able to improve more land should have that fact taken into account.